TroZ/AdventOfCode2020/README.md

 AdventOfCode 2020

-My solutions of Advent of cod 2020 puzzles. adventofcode.com
+My solutions of Advent of code 2020 puzzles. adventofcode.com